LunarrPhase/Infrastructure-Classroom-Venue-Management---Smart-Campus/README.md

 # Infrastructure-Classroom-Venue-Management---Smart-Campus

+Remember to pull before you push to main!

 "The Classroom/Venue Management App aims to streamline the process of managing classroom and venue assignments, bookings, and maintenance on campus.
 It features scheduling integration with academic calendars, a room booking system, and a maintenance issue reporting